Pumpkin Cookies With Cream Cheese Frosting

 What You’ll Love About This Recipe

 • Delicious and soft.
-This pumpkin cookie is a soft cookie with an ever-so-slight amount of crunch on the outside.
+This pumpkin cookie is soft with an ever-so-slight amount of crunch on the outside.
 I tested several recipes before settling on this one.

 • Flour: I used all-purpose flour.
 You can also use a gluten-free flour blend in these cookies.
 I have had success with King Arthur brand.

-• Baking soda and salt: These are used for leavening so that the cookies are fluffy.
+• Baking soda and salt: These are used for leavening, making the cookies fluffy.

-• Cornstarch: Cornstarch helps to create that really dreamy, smooshy, pillowy cookie texture.
+• Corn starch: Corn starch helps to create that dreamy, smooshy, pillowy cookie texture.

 • Vanilla extract or vanilla bean paste: Either one will work in this recipe.